SymfonyCasts/netgen-layouts/sfcasts/contentful.md

 Contentful is *cool*.
 But the point of this isn't to teach you about Contentful.
 Nope!
 It's to show you how we could grab content for Layouts from *anywhere*.
-For example, if we want to load "skills" from Contentful, we could manually create a new value type and do all the work that we did before, except making an API request to Contentful instead of querying the database.
+For example, if we want to load "skills" from Contentful, we could manually create a new value type and do all the work that we did before, except making API requests to Contentful instead of querying the database.

 But!
 We don't even need to do that!
 Why?
 Because Layouts *already* has a bundle